 In my class on cost-benefit analysis (BCA) in the ERNA master at TSE, students learn the basics of BCA (surplus concept, opportunity cost, discounting, value of life, value of time etc.).
 But they also learn how to 'think about' BCA.
 The class often takes the form of an open discussion, so that the students can debate about the strength and weakness of BCA.
 This leads to discuss extensively some difficulties in BCA, like how to treat uncertainty, equity or bounded rationality, or to discuss the use and the limits of BCA or other quantitative tools in policy-making.
 I believe that students are then prepared in the broad sense to evaluate environmental policy impacts in governments, or in international organisations.

 ADMISSION

 Admission is based on academic excellence.
+The program is aimed at fluent English speakers.

 First year admission: